Diving Bell Spider Facts

 - At the moment, its numbers appear to be rather stable, and its habitat range remains sufficient.

-- Therefore, the IUCN does not currently have a classification for this spider.
+- Therefore, the IUCN does not currently have a classification for this spider, although that may change in the future.

 Diving Bell Spider Physical Description